Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Open Simulators and Datasets for DDS

 \textbf{Simulator and dataset for Routing.}

 Simulator for routing learns the orders' and vehicles' generation and state transition from historical data~\cite{li2021learning}.
 When the simulation starts, it first initializes orders' and vehicles' states.
 The RL agent observes the state and then dispatches a determined vehicle to serve an order.
 After the RL agent implements the learned policy, the generation model and vehicle state transition model are utilized to update the selected vehicle’s information.
 This process repeats until the end of the simulation.
-Recently, Huawei~\cite{huawei} has developed its simulation platform based on the research of existing routing simulators, which serves as an open-source vehicle routing environment for training dispatching agents to tackle the scenario in logistics based on dynamic VRP with pickup and delivery.
-As for open datasets for routing, ~\cite{CVRPLib} summarized several open CVRP instance datasets with different scales with maximal to $30000$.
-VRPTW as a special variant routing problem has its public dataset included in Solomon dataset~\cite{Solomon-benchmark} and Homberg dataset~\cite{Homeberg-benchmark}.
-Meanwhile, the Li\&Lim benchmark~\cite{LiLim-benchmark} tackles VRPPD with time windows specifically.
+Recently, Huawei~\cite{huawei} has developed its simulation platform based on the research of existing routing simulators, which serves as an open-source vehicle routing environment for training dispatching agents to tackle the scenario in logistics based on dynamic VRP with pickup and delivery\footnote{\zong{https://competition.huaweicloud.com/information/1000041411/introduction}}.
+As for open datasets for routing, ~\cite{CVRPLib} summarized several open CVRP instance datasets with different scales with maximal to $30000$\footnote{\zong{http://vrp.atd-lab.inf.puc-rio.br/index.php/en/}}.
+VRPTW as a special variant routing problem has its public dataset included in Solomon dataset~\cite{Solomon-benchmark}\footnote{\zong{https://www.sintef.no/Projectweb/TOP/VRPTW/Solomon-benchmark/}} and Homberg dataset~\cite{Homeberg-benchmark}\footnote{\zong{https://www.sintef.no/projectweb/top/vrptw/homberger-benchmark/}}.
+Meanwhile, the Li\&Lim benchmark~\cite{LiLim-benchmark} tackles VRPPD with time windows specifically\footnote{\zong{https://www.sintef.no/projectweb/top/pdptw/}}.